AwalaApp/network-website/service-providers/implementation/architecture.md

 Each private gateway is paired to a _public gateway_ on the Internet, and a public gateway may serve many private gateways.
 By default, all private gateways are paired to [public gateways operated by Relaycorp](https://github.com/relaycorp/cloud-gateway), such as `frankfurt.relaycorp.cloud`.

-Apart from routing traffic, gateways are also responsible for refusing malicious traffic: All messages going to an endpoint behind a private gateway must be pre-authorised by the recipient.
+Apart from routing and deduping traffic, gateways are also responsible for refusing malicious traffic: All messages going to an endpoint behind a private gateway must be pre-authorised by the recipient.
 If a message is not properly authorised, the first gateway to find it will drop it.
 Indeed, Relaynet has spam protection built-in.

 It's important to embrace asynchronous messaging without trying to replicate a request-response pattern. **RPCs could still be emulated to some extent, but they should be generally regarded a code smell**.
 As Hohpe and Woolf eloquently summarise in [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Messaging.html):